Minimax estimation of smooth densities in Wasserstein distance: Main results

 \subsection{Computational aspects of smooth density estimation}

 In many computational applications, it is significantly simpler to work with discrete measures supported on a finite number of points, since in general there is no closed form expression for the Wasserstein distance between continuous measures.
-Unfortunately, the estimators presented in Section~\ref{sec:smooth} are not of this form, so it is unclear whether smoothness of the underlying measure can be exploited in applications.
-However, a simple argument shows that optimal rates can be achieved by \emph{resampling} from the smooth estimator we construct to obtain a discrete distribution supported on~$M \geq n$ points which achieves an accelerated rate for $s \in [0, 1)$.
-We extract one simple result in this direction. \begin{theorem} For any $s \in [0, 1)$, there exists an estimator $\bar \mu_{n, M}$, supported on $M = o(n^2)$ points, such that for any $1 \leq p \leq p' < \infty$ and $1 \leq q \leq \infty$, the estimator enjoys the same rate as in Theorem~\ref{thm:unbounded_ub}.
-Moreover, $\bar \mu_{n, M}$ can be computed in time $O(M)$. \end{theorem} Additional computational considerations along with a proof of Theorem~\ref{thm:ub_comp} appear in Section~\ref{sec:comp}.
+Unfortunately, the estimators presented in \cref{sec:smooth} are not of this form, so it is unclear whether smoothness of the underlying measure can be exploited in applications.
+However, a simple argument shows that optimal rates can be achieved by \emph{resampling} from the smooth estimator we construct to obtain a discrete distribution supported on $M \geq n$ points which achieves the optimal rate for $s \in [0, 1)$.
+We extract one simple result in this direction. \begin{theorem} For any $s \in [0, 1)$ and any $1 \leq p < \infty$, there exists an estimator $\bar \mu_{n, M}$, supported on $M = o(n^2)$ points, enjoying the same rate as in \cref{thm:unbounded_ub}, up to logarithmic factors.
+Moreover, $\bar \mu_{n, M}$ can be computed in time $O(M)$. \end{theorem} Additional computational considerations along with a proof of \cref{thm:ub_comp} appear in \cref{sec:comp}.